IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `output` specifies the format of the output.
 This field is optional.
 - `file-name` specifies the name of the file to which the output is written.
 This field is optional.
 - `with-metadata` when specified adds metadata to the output.
+- `location` is a path to the physical location of the fileset.
+It is used when duplicate names are allowed.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.